Introduction

 Load the image:

-Clone the repository and enter the CPU docker folder:
+Clone the repository and enter the CPU Docker folder:

 git clone https://github.com/brevis-network/pico-proving-service cd pico-proving-service/docker/cpu -